Fhoeddinghaus/ClosedGroupFunctions.jl/docs/src/gens.md

 The 'simple' generator is fast and stores the first occuring label of every element.
 It stops if every element is calculated - for this to work, the final number of elements (from the result of the basic generator) has to be provided.

 ```@docs
-labeled_group_generator_simple(labeled_generators::Bijection{String, T}, num_max_elements::Int64; prnt = false, commutes=false) where T
+labelled_group_generator_simple(labelled_generators::Bijection{String, T}, num_max_elements::Int64; prnt = false, commutes=false) where T
 ```

 The 'shortest' method works analogous to the basic generator - it calculates every element and every possible multiplication and stores only the shortest occuring label of every element.
-This method can be quite slow because the difference in the storage: while the basic generator uses a `Set{T}` that automatically only keeps one copy of every element, the labeled generators use a `Bijection{String, T}` that is a bit slower.
+This method can be quite slow because the difference in the storage: while the basic generator uses a `Set{T}` that automatically only keeps one copy of every element, the labelled generators use a `Bijection{String, T}` that is a bit slower.
 Aside from that, every time an element is calculated the function needs to check, if the new label is shorter than the stored one and switch the entries if so.

 ```@docs
-labeled_group_generator_shortest(labeled_generators::Bijection{String, T}; prnt = false, commutes=false) where T
+labelled_group_generator_shortest(labelled_generators::Bijection{String, T}; prnt = false, commutes=false) where T
 ```